kyuupichan/electrumx/docs/ENVIRONMENT.rst

   Bandwidth usage over each period is totalled, and when this limit is exceeded each subsequent request is stalled by sleeping before handling it, effectively giving higher processing priority to other sessions.
-Each time this happens the event is logged.

   The more bandwidth usage exceeds this soft limit the longer the next request will sleep.
 Sleep times are a round number of seconds with a minimum of 1.
+Each time the delay changes the event is logged.

   Bandwidth usage is gradually reduced over time by "refunding" a proportional part of the limit every now and then.